coopsymbiotic/coop.symbiotic.translationhelper/README.md

 * Search for translatable user-configurations.
 * Edit/update translations directly from the search results.

-TODO:

 * Export as a spreadsheet for Excel/LibreOffice.
+* Import from a spreadsheet using interactive upload wizard.
-* Import from a spreadsheet.
+* Import from a spreadsheet using Drush (to help with automated installations).

 Demo: